 Fumigation is a traditional way of killing massive settlements of cockroaches.
 Fumigation is simply the usage of toxic gases to kill cockroaches in an enclosed environment.
 Cyonara 9.7 is commonly used to fumigate cockroaches.
 The active ingredient is Lambda-Cyhalothrin and the chemical lasts up to seven months.

 - Entotherm Heat Treatment

 Entotherm heat treatment is a chemical-free method of killing cockroaches.
 The process involves a targeted application of heat and it effectively eliminates all life stages (egg to adult) of a cockroach.
-The process supplies a heated air of carefully monitored temperature between 56˚C to 60˚C. The temperature is enough to disintegrate body of a cockroach but is safe for usage in buildings and does not cause any structural damage.
-This method has been practiced at and is well suited for hotels, restaurants, offices, etc.
+The process supplies a heated air of carefully monitored temperature between 56˚C to 60˚C. The temperature is enough to disintegrate the body of a cockroach but is safe for usage in buildings and does not cause any structural damage.
+This method has been practiced and is well suited for hotels, restaurants, offices, etc.

 In a nutshell, roaches are no matter tiny but have been stakeholders in human lives, so it is important for us to be aware of them as much as possible.
 Knowing what to do if a bite occurs can help save time and cost of seeing a doctor if the matter becomes worse or leads to an infection.
 Cockroaches are prevalent and can dodge away death, and can easily create huge colonies.
 So, being cautious of them and keeping in mind preventive actions can help stay healthy.
 Basically, if one adopts strict hygienic measures; one can effectively avoid seeing cockroaches at all.
-But, it is important to never forget that they are nocturnal omnivores and can bite a human skin.
+But, it is important to never forget that they are nocturnal omnivores and can bite human skin.